piotrpolak/pepiscms/README.md

-## Demo
+## Live demo

-A demo application is automatically deployed to Heroku and can be reached at:
+The demo application is automatically deployed to Heroku and can be reached at:

 * [https://pepiscms-demo.herokuapp.com/](https://pepiscms-demo.herokuapp.com/)

-Demo application sources can be found at [https://github.com/piotrpolak/pepiscms-demo](https://github.com/piotrpolak/pepiscms-demo).
+The sources for the demo application can be found at [https://github.com/piotrpolak/pepiscms-demo](https://github.com/piotrpolak/pepiscms-demo).

 *Please note that the contents of the demo deployment are automatically cleaned up each time a new version is deployed.*